 What costs are involved in becoming a divemaster?

-The cost of the divemaster course depends on your experience and current dive certification level.
+Costs of the Divemaster course depend on your experience and current dive certification level.
 The more skills and experience you already have, the bigger the discount.
-There are three price options listed on our prices page:
+There are three price options as follows:

-- Rescue or Advanced Open Water Divers with at least 30 logged dives pay a slightly discounted price
+- Advanced Open Water Divers (or higher) with 30+ logged dives pay a slightly discounted price of $1,870

-In addition, anyone taking the course must pay the program fee for the Diving & Marine Conservation Project in Cambodia.
-It is not possible to do just the divemaster course – you must also volunteer on the Conservation Project and pay that program fee.
+This is an Add-on to our Fiji Shark Conservation Project.
+It is not possible to do just the Divemaster course – you must also volunteer on the Shark Conservation Project and pay that program fee too.

-- EFR and Rescue Divers with at least 40+ logged dives: 12 weeks
+- EFR and Rescue Divers with 40+ logged dives: 8 weeks

-- Advanced Open Water Divers (or higher) with 30+ logged dives:14 weeks minimum
+- Advanced Open Water Divers (or higher) with 30+ logged dives: 12 weeks